by Kristen A. Jenson, MA

 This understanding is foundational.
 In fact, we regularly hear from therapists who use the explanation of addiction from our children’s book, Good Pictures Bad Pictures: Porn-Proofing Today’s Young Kids, to help adults understand and overcome their addiction.

 It’s amazing how empowering a few basic concepts are.

 Addiction-Proof Your Kids

 - Help them understand how addiction affects their two brains.

 - Help them deal with their negative emotions in healthy, non-addictive ways.

 - Teach them to value relationships over things or even activities.

 Kristen A. Jenson holds a bachelor’s degree in English Literature and a master’s degree in Organizational Communication.
 A late night conversation with a distraught mother sparked her passion for empowering kids to reject pornography.

-Her Amazon best-selling book, Good Pictures Bad Pictures; Porn-Proofing Today’s Young Kids, co-authored with Dr. Gail Poyner, provides parents with a comfortable read-aloud story that teaches kids what pornography is, why it’s dangerous and the specific steps kids need to take to reject it.
+Her Amazon best-selling book, Good Pictures Bad Pictures; Porn-Proofing Today’s Young Kids, provides parents with a comfortable read-aloud story that teaches kids what pornography is, why it’s dangerous and the specific steps kids need to take to reject it.

 Kristen currently lives with her husband in Washington State, where she enjoys growing a vegetable garden and taking long walks with her extremely cute Schnauzer-Poodle named Blackberry.
 Above all else, her husband and three children are her greatest treasures.